Lacrimal gland: Sympathetic innervation

 Sympathetic innervation to the lacrimal gland is of less physiologic importance than the parasympathetic innervation, however there are noradrenergic axons found within the lacrimal gland.
 Their cell bodies are located in the superior cervical ganglion.

 Clinical significance

 In contrast to the normal moisture of the eyes or even crying, there can be persistent dryness, scratching, itchiness and burning in the eyes, which are signs of dry eye syndrome (DES) or keratoconjunctivitis sicca (KCS).
-With this syndrome, the lacrimal glands produce less lacrimal fluid, which mainly occurs with ageing or certain medications.
+With this syndrome, the lacrimal glands produce less lacrimal fluid, which mainly occurs with aging or certain medications.
 The Schirmer test, conducted by placing a thin strip of filter paper at the edge of the eye, can be used to determine the level of dryness of the eye.
 Many medications or diseases that cause dry eye syndrome can also cause hyposalivation with xerostomia.
 Treatment varies according to aetiology and includes avoidance of exacerbating factors, tear stimulation and supplementation, increasing tear retention, eyelid cleansing, and treatment of eye inflammation.

 In addition, the following can be associated with lacrimal gland pathology: